Royal New Zealand Air Force: Post-war Modernisation

-Morrisons modernisation program saw the RNZAF switch primarily from British to American aircraft, reflecting the strategic alliances at the time.
+Morrisons modernisation programme saw the RNZAF switch primarily from British to American aircraft, reflecting the strategic alliances at the time.
 The arrival of the Bell 47 introduced the helicopter to the RNZAF.

+Confrontation

+In 1964 New Zealand began helping Malaysia to fight Indonesia's attempt to wrest control of the North Borneo territories in what was known as Confrontation.
+This role, which continued until 1966, saw New Zealand soldiers from 1RNZIR and NZ SAS mount covert cross-border raids into Indonesia.
+RNZAF flew continuous missions from the RAF base at Changi, Singapore resupplying the Commonwealth forces at the firebases and outposts located on the borders.

 Vietnam War

-From 1962, the primary RNZAF contribution to the Vietnam war was No. 40 Squadron RNZAF and No. 41 Squadron RNZAF providing troop transport for New Zealand, Australian and American troops using Handley Page Hastings, Bristol 170 Freighter and Lockheed C-130 Hercules.
-The first New Zealand combat troops were airlifted to South Vietnam by No. 40 Squadron in 1965.
-Aircraft made regular supply runs from Singapore to Saigon.
+From 1962, the primary RNZAF contribution to the Vietnam War was No. 40 Squadron RNZAF and No. 41 Squadron RNZAF providing troop transport for military and non-military personnel and resupply runs.
+40 Sqn flew from New Zealand or from the RAF base in Singapore, usually via Australia, to South Vietnam and elsewhere in South East Asia using Lockheed C-130 Hercules.
+41 Sqn flew from Singapore to Hong Kong via South East Asia using Handley Page Hastings, Bristol Freighters.
+When the 1st Australian Task Force (1ATF) was established at Nui Dat an airfield was built to accommodate the RNZAF freighters so that personnel and supplies could be delivered more directly.

 Canberra bombers were deployed in a non combat role, with crew observing American operations, and deploying to South Vietnam to conduct joint training with the USAF.

-In June 1966, No. 9 Squadron RAAF had gone to South Vietnam and based itself at Vung Tau, equipped with Bell UH-1 Iroquois aircraft .Politically and operationally, it was advantageous for the RNZAF to assist the Australians, who were facing a shortage of available pilots.
+As 1ATF expanded, in June 1966, No. 9 Squadron RAAF had gone to South Vietnam and based itself at Vung Tau Air Base, equipped with Bell UH-1 Iroquois aircraft.
+Politically and operationally, it was advantageous for the RNZAF to assist the RAAF, who were facing a shortage of available pilots.
 In all, 16 RNZAF officers would serve in operational service in Vietnam with No. 9 Squadron RAAF.
-Flight Lieutenant Bill Waterhouse, the RNZAF's only Maori helicopter pilot at the time was killed in January 1969 flying an Iroquois in Canberra while preparing for service in South Vietnam.
+Flight Lieutenant Bill Waterhouse, the RNZAF's only Māori helicopter pilot at the time was killed in January 1969 flying an Iroquois in Canberra while preparing for service in South Vietnam.